miguelalcantar/turingmachine-bubblesort/README.md

 Therefore, this functions were implemented in the *bubble* files:
 - init: initialize the tape, moving the header to the first number
 - compare: determines if a number is greather or not that its right neighbour
-- swap: exhanges two numbers
+- swap: exchanges two numbers
 - lap: verifies if there are stil numbers to be order

 ![Bubble](/bubble.png)